Best Grass Seed for Ohio

 Matt Lavin | Flickr | CC BY-SA 2.0

 If you want to invest in a natural, organic lawn, turf-type tall fescue is your go-to.
-This grass is as low-maintenance as one can be.
+This grass is very low-maintenance.
 Turf-type tall fescue tolerates compacted soils and has a drought tolerance suitable to endure Ohio’s droughts with no need for irrigation.
 It has the best tolerance for both shade and sun among cool-season grasses and is also disease-resistant.

 Recently improved varieties are perfect for a home lawn: They have a beautiful dark-green color and are less coarse in texture than the typical pasture-type tall fescue.
 Additionally, most turf-type tall fescues have endophytes to help kill common lawn insects.

-• Other notes: The Ohio State University suggests homeowners invest in turf-type cultivars rather than the “Kentucky 31” variety.
+• Note: Ohio State University suggests homeowners invest in turf-type cultivars rather than the “Kentucky 31” variety.

 4. Fine Fescue